23 Jun Importance of Money & Accounting for Startups

 The accounting team deals with the recording, tracking, and monitoring of vital financial data.
-These financial data and information are then reflected in the company’s books and are then translated into a form of financial reports.
-When business executives and decision makers come up with business decisions, they refer to these financial data and reports.
+These financial data and information are then reflected in the company’s books.
+Then translated into a form of financial reports.
+When business executives and decision-makers come up with business decisions, they refer to these financial data and reports.

 Speaking the Language of Finance